tanyashar/hse-3-NLP/README.md

 # hse-3-NLP
-Here are some programs on NLP basic topics
+Here are some programs that realize basic NLP algorithms.